Get Involved

 Collaborative Opportunities

-Groups and organizations across the country love this art project about gun violence.
+Groups and organizations across the country love this art project about raising awareness of gun violence.
 They are using Soul Boxes to support their activism.
 Get inspiration from the creative events and exhibits others have hosted.
-Then Contact us to plan action in your community.
+Then request to become a Branch of the Soul Box Project or collaborate with an existing Branch.

 Share This Project on Social Media & In the Press